Have a Question?

 From time to time, most businesses have offered their slow-paying debtors a discount for paying their invoices promptly.
 That is what is called a “pre-agreed discount rate”.
 (E.g. “Please pay this invoice in full by the 15th of the month to receive a 10% discount.”)

-By simply stating this on your invoices it rarely works, so tim. has developed a way to get your cash flowing faster by providing access to funding. tim. will pay you up to 85% of your invoice/s value upfront in cash.
+However, by simply stating this on your invoices it rarely works, so tim. has developed a solution to get your cash flowing faster by providing access to funding. tim. will pay you up to 90% of your invoice/s value upfront in cash.
 The rest is then paid to you once your debtor pays their invoice in full — minus a small pre-agreed discount rate (usually a lot less than the early settlement discount you would have given to your customer), which you have agreed to with tim. before entering into the arrangement.